 - Converts ammonia to urea, which is vital in metabolism

-Common liver diseases include hepatitis infection, fatty liver disease, cancer as well as damage from alcohol, the pain reliever acetaminophen, and some cancer drugs.
+Common liver diseases include hepatitis infection, fatty liver disease, and cancer, as well as damage from alcohol, the pain reliever acetaminophen, and some cancer drugs.

 Cirrhosis of the liver occurs when the organ becomes scarred and hardened so that it cannot function properly.
 This is most often caused by chronic liver disease brought on by long-term alcohol abuse or hepatitis C infection.

 Liver dialysis—in which a machine performs the detoxification function of the liver—is still a relatively new treatment, and it cannot support a person longer than a few years.
-Dialysis is normally used as a bridge between liver failure and liver transplant surgery.
+Dialysis is normally used in the time between liver failure and liver transplant surgery.